-- 5. Twist connector on turn signal/park light bulb $\frac{1}{4}$ turn and remove connector and bulb from housing. - 6.
-Remove housing from vehicle with headlight halogen bulb in housing. - 7.
-Twist collar on headlight halogen bulb 1⁄4 turn and remove headlight bulb from the housing. - 8.
+- 6. Twist connector on turn signal/park light bulb 1⁄4 turn and remove connector and bulb from housing. - 7.
+Remove housing from vehicle with headlight halogen bulb in housing. - 8.
+Twist the headlight halogen bulb $\frac{1}{4}$ turn and remove headlight bulb from the housing. - 9.
 Replace headlight or turn signal bulb.
-Do not touch the headlight halogen bulb. - 9.
-Reverse procedure for installation of bulbs and housing. - 10.
-Tighten the outboard fastener first.
+Do not touch the headlight halogen bulb. - 10.
+Reverse procedure for installation of bulbs and housing.